 This easy candied pecans recipe features the perfect blend of sweet, cinnamon, and a hint of salt to make a great holiday snack or gift.

-Candied pecans go by many names, like sugar and spice pecans, sugared pecans, , and .
-But no matter what you call them, this candied pecans recipe is one that I look forward to making every year because it is just the right blend of crunchy, sweet, cinnamon, with a hint of salt to set it all off to perfection.
+Candied pecans go by many names, like sugar and spice pecans, sugared pecans, sugar-coated, and .
+But no matter what you call them, this is the best candied pecans recipe.
+I look forward to making it every year because it is just the right blend of crunchy, sweet, cinnamon, with a hint of salt to set it all off to perfection.

 Thankfully, this recipe is easy and uses five simple ingredients: pecans (of course), cinnamon, sugar, an egg, and salt.
 All you need to do is mix the ingredients together and then bake the candied pecans in the oven.
 In no time you’ll have one of my favorite holiday snacks and gifts.
 I love placing a handful in a festive bag or box to gift to friends, family, and teachers.